kumarallamraju/avd/avd-poc-planning.md

 In an effort to fast track  AVD POC pls have the following prerequisites ready.

 1. It's recommended to create a new Azure subscription to provision Azure Virtual Desktop (AVD) resources.
-2. Have owner or contributor privileges on the subscription.
+2. Have owner or contributor privileges on your Azure subscription.
 3. Register the DesktopVirtualization Resource Provider (if not already registered).
 Go to your Subscription >> Settings >> Resource providers and search for "desktop"

 <img width="1095" alt="Screen Shot 2021-08-04 at 8 44 27 AM" src="https://user-images.githubusercontent.com/15897803/128211842-228f1af7-9992-4671-a7f9-c2bf8191b703.png">